Looking for an SEO strategy that will actually increase your traffic in 2018?

-Have you ever read my articles about "The Merger Technique"?
+Have you ever read my article about “The Merger Technique“?
 I created this phrase knowing that it would have no competition in the SERPs.
 If you do this right, people will end up searching for your unique phrase in Google.
 Also, it makes your content more linkable.

 For example, let’s say someone wants to link to Brian Dean’s “Skyscraper Technique” guide.
 It’s much easier to say: “see Backlinko’s Skyscraper technique for more information” instead of “see Backlinko’s article that explains how to find content that has already performed well and create a similar piece of content that is 10x better.”

 People love reading about results.
 That’s because it’s one of the best ways to learn.
 You can read information all day, but results show you the practical application of the information.
 Create content showing real life results.
 It’s easy in my industry because results are all that matter.
 But this can work in other industries as well.
 Here are some non-marketing examples:

 - The 7 Things I Did To Lose 220 Pounds Without Dieting

 - Texas School Triples Recess Time And Sees Immediate Positive Results In Kids

 - Shelter Puts Rescue Dogs In A Photo Booth To Get Them Adopted.
 The Results Speak For Themselves!

 Results and case studies go hand-in-hand.
 One way case studies can differ is that they don’t always need positive outcomes.
 The key to creating an effective case study is to make it as detailed as possible.
 Here are some examples:

 Infographics are one of the best forms of link bait.
 They are overused in the marketing industry, but there are still opportunities in other industries.
 Here are some great infographics for inspiration: